Creaous/Legion-Go-Resources/SOFTWARE.md

 ### Archive *[1]*
-*these all download from the official Lenovo Amazon S3 container*
+*these all download from the official Lenovo Amazon S3 container* *update as of 1/02/2024: lenovo has changed the way to download legion space - the new format is YY.DD.MM.??*
 | Version |
 |--------------|
 | [v1.0.0.0](https://s3.service.lenovo.com/legion/cms/v01.00.00.00/legionspace.exe) |